Pyro Scene

 Various modes are available for calculating color mixtures within a simulation:

-Two differently colored smoke simulations are mixed here.
-Compatibility mode was used on the left, single mode in the middle and perceived luminance mode on the right.
+Two differently colored smoke simulations are mixed here: the Legacy mode on the left, the Simple mode in the middle and the Perceived Luminance mode on the right.

 Relative Color Dissipation[0..100%]

-This parameter describes the percentage reduction of color values per image of the simulation, normalized to a frame rate of 30.
-If the density is visible long enough, this will darken it to black.
+This parameter describes the percentage reduction of the colour values per frame of the simulation, normalized to an image rate of 30.
+If the Density is visible long enough, it is darkened to black.

-The series of images demonstrates the effect of increasing Relative Color Dissipation.
-The density, which is yellowish here, thus darkens to black over time.
+The series of images demonstrates the effect of increasing Relative Color Dissipation, causing the yellowish Density to darken to black over time.

 Absolute Color Dissipation[0.00..1000.00]

-This parameter describes the absolute reduction of the color values per second of the simulation.
-This value is therefore chosen rather small in many cases, as it refers to the value range between 0.0 and 1.0 of the RGB color components.
-The absolute change of the individual color components can also lead to color changes if, for example, one color component of the original color is much larger than the other components.
-The following figure shows an example of this.
-As with the Relative Color Dissipation, the color of the density is darkened to black, provided that the density remains visible long enough.
+This parameter describes the absolute dissipation of the color values per second of the simulation.
+This value is therefore selected rather small in many cases, as it refers to the value space between 0.0 and 1.0 of the RGB color components.
+The absolute change of the individual color components can also lead to color changes if a color component of the original color is much larger than the other components, for example.
+The following figure gives an example of this.
+As with the Relative Color Dissipation, the color of the Density is darkened to black if the Density remains visible long enough.

-The image series demonstrates the effect of increasing Absolute Color Dissipation.
+The series of images demonstrates the effect of increasing Absolute Color Dissipation.
 From left to right, the values 0.0, 0.25 and 0.5 were used.
-The yellowish density here also passes through red hues before darkening to black.
+The yellowish Density here also passes through red hues before darkening to black.

-As seen in the figure above on the left, the RGB values 255, 166, 0 were used for the density in the Pyro tag.
-When using an Absolute Color Dissipation of 0.5, these values decrease by 128 per second (1.0 corresponds to an RGB value of 255).
-This means that after one second a color value of 128, 38.0 is reached, which corresponds to a dark red tone.
-If you do not want the color tone to change as a result of the color dissipation, you can alternatively use the Relative Color Dissipation.
+As can be seen in the above illustration on the left, the RGB values 255, 166, 0 were used for the Density in the Pyro Tag.
+When using an Absolute Color Dissipation of 0.5, these values are reduced by 128 per second (1.0 corresponds to an RGB value of 255).
+This means that after one second, a Color value of 128, 38.0 is reached, which corresponds to a dark red tone.
+If you do not want the color decrease to change the color tone, you can alternatively use the Relative Color Dissipation.

 Color Smooth Factor[0..100%]

-Within the simulation, different colors can also be assigned for the density, which then blend automatically.
-For example, a Vertex Color tag can be used to assign different colors to an Emitter object, or the differently colored density of different Pyro Emitters can overlap, as in the following figure.
-As can be seen there, as the size of the Color Smooth Factor increases, there is a softening of the color transitions.
+Within the simulation, different colors can also be assigned for the Density, which then mix automatically.
+For example, a Vertex Color Tag can be used to assign different colors to an emitter object, or the differently colored Density of different Pyro emitters can overlap, as shown in the following figure.
+As can be seen there, the color transitions become blurred as the Color Smooth Factor increases.

-Here, two separate cuboids are used as Pyro Emitters.
+Here, two separate cuboids are used as Pyro emitters.
 The lower cuboid emits red smoke, the upper cuboid green smoke.
-Where the smoke plumes interpenetrate, yellowish mixed colors develop.
-The transitions between all colors can be affected with the Color Smooth Factor.
-On the left, a value of 0% was used, on the right, a value of 100%.
+Yellowish mixed colors are created where the smoke plumes intersect.
+The transitions between all colors can be influenced with the Color Smooth Factor.
+A value of 0% was used on the left and a value of 100% on the right.

 Color Time Scale[0..10000%]